JasonLocklin/Dissertation/VWM/Discussion.md

 [VWM Multiple -guessing results]
-Interestingly, in contrast to the single target condition, the patient group does not appear to guess more frequently than the other groups when presented with multiple targets (Figure [fig_VWM_MTarget]).
+Interestingly, in contrast to the single target condition, the patient group does not appear to guess more frequently than the other groups when presented with multiple targets (figure
+\ref{fig_VWM_MTarget}).
 This may reflect a limited sensitivity in this task variant, as in the multi-target condition, binding errors appear to be the overwhelming source of failures.
 While the single-target condition is effectively tuned to detect guessing